- 3 hours

-Can I bring my toddler or pre-schooler on this walk?
+Can I bring my infant or toddler on this walking tour?

 What is the best time of year to visit with kids?

-The Vatican Museums see upwards of 35,000 visitors per day in high season (Easter - September) and there is very little air conditioning in the buildings.
+The Vatican Museums see upwards of 35,000 visitors per day in the high season (Easter - September) and there is very little air conditioning in the buildings.
 It can be very hot in peak summer and the crowds make it feel even hotter.
-We recommend visiting off season if possible - October, November, January, and February are the least crowded and least hot months to plan a visit with kids.
+We recommend visiting during the offseason if possible - October, November, January, and February are the least crowded and least hot months to plan a visit with kids.

-Do people with disabilities pay to enter the Vatican Museums?
+Do people with disabilities need to pay to enter the Vatican Museums?

 Does this walk "skip the line"?